aprilyanggarwood/CaffeinParadise2/README.md

 ## Contributing

-Two contributers: Sai Purciful and April Yang.
+Two contributers for front-end and back-end: Sai Purciful and April Yang.

 ## Usage Instructions